Knowledge-based systems: Rule-based systems

+Meta-reasoning

 Later architectures for knowledge-based reasoning, such as the BB1 blackboard architecture (a blackboard system), allowed the reasoning process itself to be affected by new inferences, providing meta-level reasoning.
 BB1 allowed the problem-solving process itself to be monitored.
 Different kinds of problem-solving (e.g., top-down, bottom-up, and opportunistic problem-solving) could be selectively mixed based on the current state of problem solving.
 Essentially, the problem-solver was being used both to solve a domain-level problem along with its own control problem, which could depend on the former.

 Other examples of knowledge-based system architectures supporting meta-level reasoning are MRS and SOAR.

+Widening of application

-In addition to expert systems, other applications of knowledge-based systems include real-time process control, intelligent tutoring systems, and problem-solvers for specific domains such as protein structure analysis, construction-site layout, and computer system fault diagnosis.
+In the 1980s and 1990s, in addition to expert systems, other applications of knowledge-based systems included real-time process control, intelligent tutoring systems, and problem-solvers for specific domains such as protein structure analysis, construction-site layout, and computer system fault diagnosis.

+Advances driven by enhanced architecture

 As knowledge-based systems became more complex, the techniques used to represent the knowledge base became more sophisticated and included logic, term-rewriting systems, conceptual graphs, and frames.

-Consider frames as an example.
-Rather than representing facts as assertions about data, the knowledge-base has become more structured.
-Frames can be thought of as representing world knowledge using analogous techniques to object-oriented programming, specifically the use of hierarchies of classes and subclasses, relations between classes, and behavior of objects.
-As the knowledge base became more structured, reasoning could occur both by independent rules, logical inference, and by interactions within the knowledge base itself.
+Frames, for example, are a way representing world knowledge using techniques that can be seen as analogous to object-oriented programming, specifically classes and subclasses, hierarchies and relations between classes, and behavior of objects.
+With the knowledge base more structured, reasoning could now occur not only by independent rules and logical inference, but also based on interactions within the knowledge base itself.
 For example, procedures stored as daemons on objects could fire and could replicate the chaining behavior of rules.

+Advances in automated reasoning

-Another advancement was the development of special purpose automated reasoning systems called classifiers.
+Another advancement in the 1990s was the development of special purpose automated reasoning systems called classifiers.
 Rather than statically declare the subsumption relations in a knowledge-base, a classifier allows the developer to simply declare facts about the world and let the classifier deduce the relations.
 In this way a classifier also can play the role of an inference engine.

-The most recent advancement of knowledge-based systems has been to adopt the technologies, especially a kind of logic called description logic, for the development of systems that use the internet.
+The most recent advancement of knowledge-based systems was to adopt the technologies, especially a kind of logic called description logic, for the development of systems that use the internet.
 The internet often has to deal with complex, unstructured data that cannot be relied on to fit a specific data model.
 The technology of knowledge-based systems, and especially the ability to classify objects on demand, is ideal for such systems.
-The model for these kinds of knowledge-based Internet systems is known as the Semantic Web.
+The model for these kinds of knowledge-based internet systems is known as the Semantic Web.